 This paper has been produced under Penal Reform International's project Strengthening Institutions and Building Civil Society Capacity to Combat Torture in 9 CIS Countries, in partnership with the Association for the Prevention of Torture and with the financial assistance of the European Instrument for Democracy and Human Rights (EIDHR).
+The reprint and update of this paper to incorporate the 2015 revised Standard Minimum Rules for the treatment of prisoners (the Nelson Mandela Rules) was made possible by the financial assistance of the UK Government.

-The contents of this document are the sole responsibility of Penal Reform International and can in no circumstances be regarded as reflecting the position of the European Union.
+The contents of this document are the sole responsibility of Penal Reform International and can in no circumstances be regarded as reflecting the position of the European Union or the UK Government.